rinalds98/Savory-Junction/README.md

 ## **User Stories**
 - ## **As an app owner I want that:**

-    1. The website provides an easy and friendly experience when reserving a table
+    1. The website provides an easy and friendly experience when reserving a table.
-    2. The website alerts the user when the complete an action ie. register/reserve/update/delete
+    2. The website alerts the user when the complete an action ie. register/reserve/update/delete.
     3. The website allows the user to have an idea of what cuisine is available and to see previous customer reviews.
 ------

 - ## **As an app user I want:**
-    1. To easily understand how to navigate the website
+    1. To easily understand how to navigate the website.
     2. Confident that the reservation system works.
     3. Any actions that the user does gets displayed as alerts.
  ------

 - ## **As a returning app user I want:**
-    1. Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
-    2. Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
+    1. To be able to view/update my reservation.
+    2. To be able to reserve another table.
+    3. To view the menu.

 # 1. Strategy

-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
+- The main purpose of this website is so users can reserve a table at their desired date and time.
+- Each user creates an account so they can create/read/update/delete their reservation.

 # 2. Scope
-- ALorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
+- After a few design choices.
+A simple 2-page website (excluding the log-in/log-out pages) was chosen for ease of navigation.
+- Using UX design, mobile responsiveness and simple color profile

 # 3. Structure
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
-- Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod
+- The user would be greeted with a restaurant image and a call to action button.
+- To create a reservation the user would be prompted to log in or register.
+- The reservation page would a have simple form design for the user to select a desired date and time.
+- The user would be alerted if the booking was successful or that the reservation failed due to the restaurant being full.
+- The user could then see their current reservations on the "manage bookings" page.
+- In the manage bookings page, the user would be allowed to update their reservation which would include either updating the time of the reservation or deleting the reservation

 # 4. Skeleton
 ## **Design**